gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 ![](../../../assets/images/methodology-mo-stability_11-js3.PNG)

 and the triangle inequality, making it a useful metric for comparing probability distributions.
 A smaller JSD signifies greater similarity and stability between distributions.
 JSD aids in comprehending model behavior under diverse conditions, contributing to reliable and informed decision-making in machine learning applications.

+To solve for the JSD values, Scipy package also have the [jensenshannon](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.jensenshannon.html) method.

 ## Anderson-Darling Test
 The Anderson-Darling test is a statistical hypothesis test used to assess whether a given data sample comes from a specific distribution, typically the normal distribution.
 It evaluates the goodness-of-fit between the observed data and a theoretical distribution by computing a test statistic based on the differences between observed and expected cumulative distribution functions (CDFs).